astro-angelfish/ghidra-theme-moegi/README.md

 Not a complete theme.
 If you want something new just send me an issue or pull request.

 ## Preview

+*Please ignore the watermark at the bottom right.
+That was just for fun.*

 ![img](./Screenshot_20231105_130348.png)